larsperk/logbook-parser/README.md

 You'll need to edit the input filename to reflect the name of the Foreflight export.

 Use carefully and at your own risk - before importing back into ForeFlight carefully chack the logbook-output.csv for accuracy.
+You can alos just use Excel / Google Sheets to sum the distance column if all you're interested in is how many miles you've flown.

+Of course, all distances are great circle orgin -> destination so Dick Rutan / Jenna Yeager's wound-the-world non-stop counts as zero miles.
+Your own zigs and zags wn't get counted.

-ALWAYS KEEP A BACKUP OF YOUR ORGINAL FOREFLIGHT EXPORT SO YOU CAN REVERT IF YOU DON"T LIKE WHAT COMES OUT
+ALWAYS KEEP A BACKUP OF YOUR ORGINAL FOREFLIGHT EXPORT SO YOU CAN REVERT IF YOU DON'T LIKE WHAT COMES OUT!